jiaxuanleong/SPIRO.Assays/germination/README.md

 ## R scripts

 Qunatitative data processsing is done in two steps.
 Firstly, data is put trhough quality control (QC) using `cleanup_germination_data.R`.
 This step will produce two ouput .tsv files.
 In the germination.postQC.log.tsv you can find a summary of QC, which seeds were processed normally and which has been filterd out by the QC. germination.postQC.tsv contains quantitative macro ouput data that passed quality control. <b>Importantly, in this file you can modify group names if you wish to perform different grouping for statistical analysis</b>.
 After QC, cleaned data can be fed into `process_germination_data.R` for detection of seed size, germination and statistical analysis.
-Analysis can be performed several times on the same experiment, each analysis will be saved in a separate subfolder. the analysis produces six types of output:
+Analysis can be performed several times on the same experiment, each analysis will be saved in a separate subfolder.
+The analysis produces six types of output:
-1. `descriptive_stats.tsv`contains T50, Mean germination time , number of germinated adn ungerminated seed for each group
+1. `descriptive_stats.tsv`contains T50, mean germination time, number of germinated and ungerminated seeds for each group and mean seed size per group
 2. `germination-perseed.tsv`contains time and slice number at which germination of each seed was detected by our algorithm
 3. `germination.t-tests.tsv`contains Welch's t-test results for pairwaise comparison of mean germination time for groups
 4. `seedsize.t-tests.tsv`contains Welch's t-test results for pairwaise comparison of mean germination time for groups